garden-io/garden/docs/using-garden/actions.md

 ### Multiple actions in the same directory

-Sometimes, it's useful to define several actions in the same `garden.yml` file.
+Sometimes it's useful to define several actions in the same `garden.yml` file.
 One common situation is where more than one `Dockerfile` is in use (e.g. one for a development build and one for a production build).
 You may only have a handful of actions, and it may be the cleanest approach to define all of them in `actions.garden.yml` in your project root.